Fibbot/wordlistr/README.md

 filter in burp (optional, but cleaner):
 - add what you want here, i typically filter out css, gif, png, woff, etc.
+    - probably should just add this in the tool
 - i also will keep it to in-scope items, but that's up to you

 # how to run:

 python3 wordlistr.py infile outfileName

-# Todo:
-- create a burp plugin for this